All News Blog Videos

 However, countries that are not party to the Hague Convention, such as the UAE, have a different process.
 The documents need to be legalised at the relevant Embassy in London, as well as at the FCDO, and sometimes the documents will be sent to the country itself to be attested.

 Need advice on degree attestation and how to use your certificate overseas?
 Get in touch with us today.
-We can assist you with the entire process of attesting your degree, whether that be getting it notarised, or legalised.
+We can assist you with the entire process of attesting your degree, including getting it notarised and legalised for you.

 READY FOR ASSISTANCE?